 Corticosteroid drugs can also be used as ingredients contained in:

 - eye products (to treat various eye conditions)

 - inhalers (to treat asthma or bronchial disease)

 - nasal drops and sprays (to treat various nasal problems)

 - topical creams, ointments, etc. (to treat various skin problems)

 Corticosteroids can be used in conjunction with other drugs, and are prescribed for short-term and long-term use.

-Prednisone (brand names include: Cortan, Deltasone, Liquid Pred, Meticorten, Orasone, Panasol-S, Prednicen-M and Sterapred) is the most commonly prescribed synthetic corticosteroid for arthritis.
-Prednisone is four to five times as potent as cortisol.
-Therefore, five milligrams of prednisone is the equivalent of the body's daily output of cortisol.
+Prednisone (brand names Cortan, Deltasone, Liquid Pred, Meticorten, Orasone, Panasol-S, Prednicen-M and Sterapred) is the most commonly prescribed synthetic corticosteroid for arthritis.
+Prednisone is 4 to 5 times as potent as cortisol.
+Therefore, 5 milligrams of prednisone is equivalent to the body's daily output of cortisol.
 There are other synthetic corticosteroids available which differ in potency and half-life.